lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 ```bash
 scripts/configure-dns
 ```
 You may be prompted for the `lockss` password for `sudo`, and if the script detects that `/etc/resolv.conf` contains loopback addresses, you will be prompted for a semicolon-separated list of IP addresses of upstream DNS servers that MicroK8s should use.
 Enter up to 3 non-loopback addresses from `/etc/resolv.conf`.
+Please note that IPv6 addresses do not currently work if entered at this prompt.

 ## Example 1